haruco3/js-util-libs/quickTable/README.md

 **clear**()
 Empties out the table but keeps the column headings.

+**scrollToBottom**()
+If the table content is longer than its container, scrolls to the bottom of the content.

 ### Properties
 **domElement**: HTMLElement
 The <div> element containing the table.
 Created internally on construction.